Earnest MBA Loans

 If you meet all of our eligibility criteria, you may be approved for a loan as a solo applicant—but applying with a cosigner who has good credit may increase your chances of approval.
 Many students see lower interest rates if they apply with a cosigner.
 Try to get the lowest rate possible on your student loan.
 Much like a low annual percentage rate on a credit card, a low loan rate could help you save.

-If you are not a U.S. Citizen or Permanent Resident, you may only apply with a cosigner who is.
+If you are an international student, not a U.S. Citizen or Permanent Resident, you may only apply with a cosigner who is.

 If you apply with a cosigner and later would like to do a cosigner release, we regret to inform you that we do not offer this option at this time.
 However, you can apply to refinance your student loans in your own name without a cosigner upon graduation.
-Refinancing is subject to the following eligibility requirements.
+Refinancing is subject to the following eligibility requirements (including proof of enrollment).

 Please keep in mind our eligibility criteria for student loan cosigners: